Patio Stone Pavers Ideas and Projects in San Diego

 - Setting down the edging; to make sure your pavers don’t move or sink, our technicians will install soldier course edging;

-- Laying down the pavers: we will set your pavers down in a pattern that is not only aesthetically pleasing but also minimizes the number of cut pavers;
+- Laying down the pavers: we will set your pavers down in a pattern that is not only aesthetically pleasing but also minimizes the number of cut pieces;

-- Adding more sand: in order to keep your pavers snugly in place, we will spread paver joint sand over the surface and use a plate compactor to make sure the sand fills all the gaps;
+- Adding more sand: in order to keep everything snugly in place, we will spread joint sand over the surface and use a plate compactor to make sure the sand fills all the gaps;

 - Cleaning the surface: the final step of your project in San Diego is to clean all the surfaces and apply a sealer.